mdemarc0/Learning-Project/README.md

 Hello!
-This repository is for all the testing files I will use to learn more about html and rust
+This repository is for all the testing files I will use to learn more about html and rust, but this readme is evil...